The FACTS on How VOTING in the General Election Will Take Place in NJ

 Any questions about your signature of record, or you need a replacement ballot because of misplacement, marked incorrectly, ripped, ate by the dog, etc. then contact the Morris County Clerk at 973-285-6066 or Board of Elections at 973-285-6715 or email@example.com.
 Or New Jersey Division of Elections at 1-877-658-6837 with any questions.
 See: https://wtdcnj.org/morris-county-elections-center/ for more Morris County contact information.

 Instructional video below is from NJ Secretary of State’s Office refers to the PRIMARY election ballots but instructions are generally the same

 Instructional video above is from NJ Spotlight – refers to the PRIMARY election ballots but instructions are generally the same

 DROP BOX INFORMATION:

 Drop Boxes resemble a FedEx box, but are Red, White & Blue, and display “Morris County – Official Ballot Drop Box”.
-Five (5) locations are currently set, and the remaining drop boxes will be installed prior to the ballots being mailed out.

 Drop boxes are secure:

 - All are outside and bolted into concrete

 - They are under video surveillance 24/7